RHEcosystemAppEng/exhort-java-api/CONTRIBUTING.md

 * `mvn verify -Pits` run integration tests
 * `mvn verify -Pmut` run mutation tests, will fail the build if success threshold failed to meet requirements
 * `mvn verify -Pmut,dev` run mutation testing, will not fail the build
-* `mvn verify -Pcov,its,mut` run the entire project, including enforcement and unit, integration, and mutation tests
+* `mvn verify -Pcov,its,mut` run the entire project, including coverage reports, unit, integration, and mutation tests
 * `mvn install` install the module locally to make at accessible to other modules running locally

 ### Profiles Info